Repeat Prescription Collection Service

 If your pharmacy collects and prepares your prescription for you, please allow them additional time to do so for you.

 Please do not telephone to see if prescriptions are ready - this takes up valuable staff time.

 Repeat medication is something that you receive on a regular basis.
 Not all medicines are on repeat and some have to be authorised monthly by the Doctors (these include pain killers; antidepressants; sleeping tablets).
 This is for patient safety reasons, and does not mean you won't receive this items if requested; however these requests require a greater degree of scrutiny to ensure their ongoing suitability for you.

 Key Points to Remember

-- Please allow 24 working hours excluding weekends and Bank Holidays to obtain your repeat prescription.
+- Please allow at least 24 working hours excluding weekends and Bank Holidays to obtain your repeat prescription.